nunocoracao/blowfish/exampleSite/content/docs/getting-started/index.md

 ## Menus

-Blowfish has 3 menus that can be customised to suit the content and layout of your site.
-The `main` menu appears in the site header, the `subnavigation` menu just below `main` and the `footer` menu appears at the bottom of the page just above the copyright notice.
+Blowfish has two menus that can be customised to suit the content and layout of your site.
+The `main` menu appears in the site header and the `footer` menu appears at the bottom of the page just above the copyright notice.

-All of them can be configured in the `menus.en.toml` file.
+Both menus are configured in the `menus.en.toml` file.
 Similarly to the languages config file, if you wish to use another language, rename this file and replace `en` with the language code you wish to use.

 ```toml
 # config/_default/menus.toml